mjlescano/mural-exercise/README.md

 Like `npm start`, but also attempts to open your app in the iOS Simulator if you're on a Mac and have it installed.

+> For the emulator, I recommend using the iPad 2 as hardware, because of the lack of zoom-in/out

 #### `npm run android`

 Like `npm start`, but also attempts to open your app on a connected Android device or emulator.
 Requires an installation of Android build tools (see [React Native docs](https://facebook.github.io/react-native/docs/getting-started.html) for detailed setup).